Item added to cart

-What do pickles, BBQ sauce and Hawaiian Punch have in common?
+What do pickles, BBQ sauce, and Hawaiian Punch have in common?
 Yes, they all belong at a summer BBQ, but there is something else.
 These common foods frequently contain an ingredient called Red 40, also known as Allura Red.
 This ingredient can be found in almost anything ranging from dairy products, to baked goods, to popular candies and fruity beverages.
-In fact, it’s one of the most common food additives in the US, and has been a topic of controversy in the food world for over 30 years.
+It’s one of the most common food additives in the US and has been a topic of controversy in the food world for over 30 years.

 Red 40 is a chemical compound that comes from coal tars.
 Additives such as dyes made from coal tars are created by mixing various fragrant smelling hydrocarbons like benzyne and toluene.
 Back in the day (think: ancient Egyptians) natural food coloring was made from things found in nature, like flowers, leaves, roots, etc. Over time however, scientists have learned how to create these color additives in the lab - this is where colorants like Red 40 made their debut.